-Beicanto (Italian for clean, beautiful vocals)
+Belcanto (Italian for clean, beautiful singing)

 A short, lyrical piece for a soloist.

-Opera buffa (Italian for cheerful, comic opera)
+Opera buffa (Italian for happy, comic opera)

 Opera seria (Italian for serious opera)

-Music part that must be performed by a specific voice or instrument.
+A section performed by a specific voice or instrument.

 Recitative (half sing, half talk)